-“Natatorium” is an old-fashioned word for an indoor swimming pool and when this building opened in July 1922, that’s exactly what it housed.
+“Natatorium” is an old-fashioned word for an indoor swimming pool, and when this building opened in July 1922, that’s precisely what it housed.
 However, in 1926, J.D.
 Tucker purchased the pool building and turned it into a dance palace.
-Covering the pool over with a fine wooden dance floor, the Nat Ballroom began to cater to the flappers of the Roaring 20’s.
+Covering the pool over with a fine wooden dance floor, the Nat Ballroom began to cater to the flappers of the Roaring ’20s.

-The Depression brought many changes to the nation and the “Nat” offered a variety of promotions to continue to entice guests to the ballroom.
+The Great Depression brought many changes to the nation, and the “Nat” offered various promotions to entice guests to the ballroom.
 Suffering through this period, the Nat was bought by Harry Badger in the early 1930s.
-In 1935 he added the castle-like façade and the Nat Café, which provided an entrance to the dance floor from Route 66, and renamed the business The Nat Dine and Dance Palace.
+In 1935 he added the castle-like façade and the Nat Café, which provided an entrance to the dance floor from Route 66 and renamed the business The Nat Dine and Dance Palace.

-Ushering in the Big Band Era, the Nat had one of the finest dance floors in the Southwest, as groups such as Tommy Dorsey, Louis Armstrong, Benny Goodman, Duke Ellington and Guy Lombardo entertained its many guests.
-With the advent of Rock “N’ Roll, the Nat continued to entertain with the likes of Little Richard, Roy Orbison, and Buddy Holly and the Crickets.
+Ushering in the Big Band Era, the Nat had one of the finest dance floors in the Southwest, as groups such as Tommy Dorsey, Louis Armstrong, Benny Goodman, Duke Ellington, and Guy Lombardo entertained its many guests.
+With the advent of Rock “N’ Roll, the Nat continued to entertain with Little Richard, Roy Orbison, Buddy Holly, and the Crickets.
 At its prime, the ballroom employed a staff of 52 people to help produce its entertainment events and serve the many happy customers of the Nat.
-Many old-timers who learned to swim at the Nat would later recall the fabulous Friday night dances that they attended during its glory days.
+Many old-timers who learned to swim at the Nat would later recall the fabulous Friday night dances they attended during its glory days.

-Several years ago when The Nat was purchased and renovated for an Antique Mall, owners and guests would notice cold spots upon entering the upstairs rooms, once utilized as a gambling hall.
-On other occasions, strange noises would be heard when no one was there and the owner would arrive to find the furniture rearranged during the night.
+Several years ago, when the Nat was purchased and renovated for an Antique Mall, owners and guests would notice cold spots upon entering the upstairs rooms, once utilized as a gambling hall.
+On other occasions, strange noises would be heard when no one was there, and the owner would arrive to find the furniture rearranged during the night.
 According to one psychic, a female apparition who once spent many hours in the gambling hall appears in a white dress with a red stain on the bodice.
-According to the legend, the lady was having a grand time one evening when another patron spilled a glass of red wine down her dress.
+According to the legend, the lady was having a grand time one evening when another patron spilled red wine down her dress.
 Obviously, she had so much fun that she is reluctant to leave.

 Another reminder that the spirits are seemingly unwilling to give up the splendor of the past is on the outside wall of the building.
-Legend has it that although it was first painted over in 1942, and several times since then, the words “Monty McGee and His Orchestra” continue to bleed through time and time again.
+Legend has it that although it was first painted over in 1942, and several times since then, the words “Monty McGee and His Orchestra” continue to bleed continuously.